 Saturday, February 8, 2020

 Registration and check in starts at 8:00 am!
-Day-of registration is available, however we encourage you to register in advance here.
-Payment may be made by credit card, cash, or check.
+Day-of registration is available and payment may be made by credit card, cash, or check.

 If you are bringing youth, please check in at the registration table and you will be directed to the youth programming classroom for parent orientation.
 The youth track includes a day of fun, hands-on activities that highlight career paths in food, agriculture, and natural resources.
 This track is presented by 4-H; FoodCorps Michigan; KVCC Food Innovation Center; MSU College of Agriculture and Natural Resources; MSU Extension; and MSU Minorities in Agriculture, Natural Resources, and Related Sciences (MANRRS).